xicodomingues/francinette/README.md

 # Francinette

-A small and easy to use testing framework for the 42 projects.
+An easy to use testing framework for the 42 projects.

 Use `francinette` or `paco` inside a project folder to run it.